adejumoisris/Ajo/README.md

 # Ajo
-Ajo is a communal saving platform where you can save money with a group of like-minded, anytime any day
+Ajo is a community-saving platform that allows you to save money with a group of like-minded people at any time of day or night.
+Our mission is to help people save for things like business startup capital, home ownership, college tuition, a new automobile, and vacations.

+# Architecutre Overview
 The application will be hosted on the AWS cloud and deployed with three-tier architecture.
 With this approach, we would achieve scalability, reliability, and maintainability.
 The three-tier architecture consists of three layers:
 * Presentation layer
 * Application layer